xenopus-anatomy/xao/doc/index.md

 Ontology updates should be made in one or more [Git](https://git-scm.com/) branches.
 The branch name is lowercase underscore, e.g. `brain_structures`.
 A long-lived or jointly developed branch should be pushed to the server.

-Whichever your editing tool preference, you can keep the `xenopus_anatomy` OBO and OWL files in sync within the current branch with the [oboformat-tools](https://github.com/oboformat/oboformat-tools) package.
-It is a good idea to back up your files before running the converter so you don't inadvertently overwrite your work.
+Be sure to keep the `xenopus_anatomy` OWL and OBO files in sync within the current branch, as the Python utilities rely on the latter.

 ## Making a release

 When it is time to make a new XAO release, merge any changes that should be included in the release with the `master` branch.
-Sync the OBO and OWL versions of the ontology if necessary and commit the changes.
+Sync the OWL and OBO versions of the ontology if necessary and commit the changes.

 Run the [checkup](https://github.com/xenopus-anatomy/xao/blob/master/doc/utilities.md#checkup) utility to ensure that the ontology has a complete `is_a` structure and all terms have definitions and valid stage ranges.
 Fix and commit any outstanding issues.